raspberrypilearning/hair-today/en/step_9.md

 document.getElementById("hair").style.transform = "rotate(" + this.value + "deg" +")";
 ```

 Don't forget that the sliders currently have a minimum value of 1 and a maximum value of 300.
-How will you need to change this for your rotation slider to make the hair able to rotate in a full circle?
+How will you need to change this for your rotation slider so that you can rotate the hair in a full circle?

 ```javascript
 Left: <input type="range" min="1" max="300" value="50" id="hairleft">